 Explore Lawrence at your own pace with themed self-guided tours.
 These tours offer a glimpse into the history of Lawrence and the surrounding areas.
-Our current tours take you on a journey through the historic cemeteries of the area and the “crown jewel” of our Historic Downtown district, Mass Street.
+Our current tours take you on a journey through the historic cemeteries of the area, retrace the steps of Quantrill’s Raid, visit some of the most significant basketball sites, and meander through the “crown jewel” of our Historic Downtown district, Mass Street.

 EXPLORE FAMOUS BASKETBALL SITES OF LAWRENCE,